mit-rss/visual_servoing_tesse/README.md

 Control Node:
 - Subscribes: /relative_cone: pose message

-# Module 1: Cone Detection Via Color Segmentation (TO MODIFY -- SEEMS GOOD??)
+# Module 1: Cone Detection Via Color Segmentation
 In lecture we learned lots of different ways to detect objects.
 Sometimes it pays to train a fancy neural net to do the job.
 Sometimes we are willing to wait and let SIFT find it.
 Template matching is cool too.

 But sometimes simple algorithms are the correct choice, and for our purposes, identifying the cone by its distinctive color will prove most effective.
 Your job in this module will be identify cones (and other orange objects) and output bounding boxes containing them.